trueos/sysadm/docs/client_handbook/sysadmclient.rst

 -------------

 :numref:`Figure %s <lpreserver1>` shows the :guilabel:`Snapshots` tab on
 a system not yet configured.
-This system has a "ZFS Pool" named "tank".
+This system has a "ZFS Pool" named "tank1".

 .. _lpreserver1: